zf-fr/zfr-stripe/README.md

 $client = new StripeClient('my-api-key');
 ```

+> You can change the API key for the client using the `setApiKey` method.
+This is useful if you are using Stripe
+Connect and make both your own API calls and API calls on behalf of your users.

 The currently supported version of the API is version 2013-12-03.
 You can also explicitly specify the version
 of the client using the second parameter: